-- (*) Taormina: the most popular of all destinations in Sicily, and for a good reason, it’s an extraordinary and iconic Sicilian place.
+- (*) Taormina: the most popular of all destinations, and for a good reason, it’s an extraordinary and iconic Sicilian place.
 Getting lost in the maze of a small lane is the best way to actually visit it.
-Try to make at least one night there to enjoy the town by night and early morning, without the day-trippers.
+Try to spend at least one night there to enjoy the town by night and early morning, without the day-trippers.
 On a hot day, take the cable car to the boutique beach down at the coast

 - Giardini Naxos & Isola Bella: most people know Giardini Naxos as the beachside of Taormina and that’s a pity because it offers more than you think, like the beautiful walk to the Isola Bella.
 The beach is sandy and wide, mostly organised with sunbeds.

 - (*) Mount Etna: this is one of the most active volcanoes on Earth.
 If you are lucky enough you may be able to experience even an eruption when travelling in Sicily.
 However, most of the time it will be safe to actually hike to the peak.
-You can also read my full guide for a DIY experience on both sides of the volcano.
+You can also read my full guide for a DIY experience on both sides of Mount Etna.

-- (*) Noto, Ragusa and Modica: these are the quintessential Baroque towns, a must-experience.
+- (*) Val di Noto, Ragusa, Modica and Scicli: these are the quintessential Baroque towns, a must-experience.
 A huge earthquake in 1693 completely destroyed these three towns which were fully rebuilt using the style popular in those days, Baroque.
 If you can make it to only one town, then make it to Noto.

 - (*) Ortigia Island in Siracusa: the island of Ortigia is the old centre of Siracusa, a romantic, charming, picturesque maze of Greek, Medieval, Norman and Baroque buildings.
-It’s easily reachable by train in just 1 hour from Catania.
+It’s easily reachable by train in just 1 hour.

-- (*) Fontane Bianche: one of the best beaches of Sicily, very popular with families thanks to the long, wide and sandy beach with turquoise shallow water.
+- (*) Fontane Bianche: one of the best beaches, very popular with families thanks to the long, wide and sandy beach with turquoise shallow water.

 - Avola: another great beach town south of Fontane Bianche very well connected by train to Noto and Ortigia Island, besides Fontane Bianche.
-It’s also directly connected by bus to the Airport of Catania.
+It’s also directly connected by bus to the Airport.
 It’s a super handy location, especially for a short stay

 Places close to Agrigento

-- (*) Valley of the Temples: the biggest archaeological site in the world and the most iconic destination in Sicily.
+- (*) Valley of the Temples: it’s not just a UNESCO World Heritage Site but also the biggest archaeological site in the world.
 In addition to ancient Greek temples and sanctuaries, you can also visit the necropolis, antique fortifications, and more from the Greater Greece period.

 - (*) Scala dei Turchi: a unique beach with a white wavy cliff, a rock formation used during the raids carried on by the Saracen pirates